pauloeliezerg/trybe-exercises/01-fundamentals/03-intro-to-javascript/01-first-steps-in-javascript/README.md

 # DAY 01

-The objective of this day's exercises was to put into practice what was learned about Javascript programming basics (variables and its declaration, arithmetic and logic operators). some math exercises were solved.
+The objective of this day's exercises was to put into practice what was learned about Javascript programming basics (variables and its declaration, arithmetic and logic operators).
+Some math exercises were solved.